NickoMenty/rentdar-docs/docs/intro.md

 ## Conclusion

-<InTag color="#ed8e2f">RentDar</InTag> is poised to transform the rental market in Dubai by addressing the long-standing issues of security, bureaucracy, and inefficiency.
+RentDar is poised to transform the rental market in Dubai by addressing the long-standing issues of security, bureaucracy, and inefficiency.
 With the integration of blockchain technology, we are paving the way for a future where renting an apartment is as simple as it is secure.
 Our vision is clear: to create a world where tenants and landlords alike can engage in rental agreements with complete confidence, free from the burdens of traditional processes.

-As we continue to develop and expand <InTag color="#ed8e2f">RentDar</InTag>, we invite you to join us on this exciting journey.
+As we continue to develop and expand RentDar, we invite you to join us on this exciting journey.
 Whether you're a tenant looking for your next home or a landlord seeking a reliable tenant, RentDar is here to revolutionize your rental experience.
 Welcome to the future of apartment rentals.
 Welcome to RentDar.